 Different reasons can explain why our members may think their balance decreases faster than their usage.
 We listed below the most common reasons.
 Symptoms Causes & Remedies Handy Links Symptoms You have airtime credits in your balance and you find that they are been used too quickly You are unable to perform specific usages when you have an active goodybag, and no airtime credit.
 Note: The goodybag allowance is not displayed in the balance.
 If you purchase a goodybag (and don't have existing credits) your balance remains nil.
 Your goodybag allowance is available in the section "My goodybags" of the "My giffgaff" page.
 Back to top Causes & Remedies Cause How to identify it Possible remedies MMS Your balance has been charged 16p or 24p Your MMS settings are correct but you can't send picture messages MMS are not included in goodybags and cost 16p each to send to a UK registered mobile number & 24p each to send to a non-UK registered number.
 Note: The MMS tariff is not location dependent.
 International calls You are abroad You are calling or texting a non-UK number.
 International calls, texts and data usage are not included in goodybags.
 Detailed prices are available on this page.
 Numbers not included in goodybags You have been calling or texting a service you are not using frequently Premium Rate and Special Services numbers are not included in goodybags.
 See this article for details and rates for them.
 You used all your goodybag allowance Dial *100*7#, it will give you the number of remaining minutes in your allowance When you have used all your goodybag allowance (minutes, texts or data) before its expiry date, your usage will be charged from your balance until a new goodybag starts.
 The Pay As You Go tariffs are available there.
 You bought airtime credit instead of a goodybag Log in Go to My giffgaff and then My payments then select My order history Verify your recent purchase to identify if you purchased a "goodybag" or credits ("Top-up").
 When you are topping up your account, you need to choose if you want to buy airtime credits and / or a goodybag.
 If you bought airtime credit instead of a goodybag, you can use the remaining credit to purchase a goodybag.
 If none of these causes explain why your balance decreased, you can ask the agents about it.
 Make sure to give as much details as possible on when you noticed the charges.
 Back to top Handy Links Can I buy a goodybag / gigabag with my existing credit?
 Roaming information & charges Special Charges Code of Practice Back to top

 There are several reasons that can explain why you can't buy or start your goodybag / gigabag just now.
 Please see the sections below to identify which one may relate to your situation: You still have minutes and data left in your active goodybag It's just a few hours before your goodybag expires You have set your goodybag to recur You already have a queued goodybag Handy Links You still have minutes and data left in your active goodybag When you buy a goodybag, you can enjoy the calling, texting and data allowance during a period of one month.
 If you happen to use all your texts, calling minutes, or your data allowance, you may want to buy a new goodybag.
 This is possible, provided that you have less than 5 minutes or 5MB left in your current goodybag.
 See here for the instructions to purchase a goodybag early.
 You can then buy a new goodybag to replace your active goodybag.
 If you try to buy a new goodybag while you still have more than 5 minutes or 5MB left, your goodybag will be queued but won't activate before the previous one expires.
 If you don't want to purchase a new goodybag early, you can still text, call or use internet until your goodybag expires, for any allowance you have used up you will be charged at Pay As You Go rates for texts and calls; data will be charged at the special rate of 2p/mb until the goodybag expires.
 Back to top It's just a few hours before your goodybag expires If it's after 9pm and your goodybag (or gigabag) is expiring tonight or has already expired then the system 'locks out' all goodybag purchases until after midnight.
 The only top-up option available is to buy airtime credit.
 You need to use airtime credit for calls and texts at PAYG rates and data at the rate of 2p/mb until the end of the lock out period, when the existing goodybag (or gigabag) expires.
 Think about turning off your data until you have bought the new goodybag as this will be charged at PAYG rate after midnight when your current goodybag has expired.
 To avoid this situation, you can choose to 'recur' your goodybag and it will seamlessly be renewed between 9pm - midnight on the expiry day.
 To find out how to recur your goodybag click here.
 Or remember to queue your next goodybag at least a day or two before your goodybag is due to expire.
 To find out how to queue a goodybag click here.
 Back to top You have set your goodybag to recur If you have recurring goodybags switched on then you can't manually buy a goodybag as the system will automatically apply your next goodybag when your current one expires.
 If you wish to manually buy your next goodybag (e.g. if you want a different goodybag) then switch off recurring goodybags first here.
 Back to top You already have a queued goodybag.
 You can only have one queued goodybag so if you already have one (check on your dashboard) then you can't buy another one.
 If you want to change the goodybag you have queued then you need to ask an agent to cancel your existing queued goodybag first here.
 NB you can't cancel a queued goodybag if it is due to start in the next 24 hours.
 If none of the above circumstances apply then check the Service Updates:Notice board to see if this is a known issue or see if the helpful Community can help.
+Please Note: It is always best to troubleshoot your issue on our Help & Support forum before contacting an agent.
+If after trying all of the above you are still unable to purchase a goodybag then it may be best to ask one of our agents to investigate this further.
+You can contact a member services agent here.
 Back to top Handy Links Airtime Credit - UK Prices Guide to queued goodybags Recurring goodybags guide Back to top

 Of course you can.
 If you already have PAYG credit on your account, you can use this credit to buy a goodybag / gigabag.
 Follow these very easy steps. and you'll be on your way in no time!
 Login to your giffgaff account.
 Go to the Buy a goodybag section of the website.
 The link is found on top of every page under your community member name.
 Click the "Select" button under goodybags or gigabags, as applicable.
 Important: A gigabag is a data-only goodybag. gigabags cannot be used to add more data to an active goodybag.
 Click "Select" on the Goodybag you want.
 Here we're choosing the £18 goodybag.
 Your goodybag or gigabag appears in your basket.
 Click "Select" next to "I only need a goodybag" (NB: If you select anything else on this page you can only pay using a bank card) Click "Airtime Balance" and then "Exchange Airtime Credit".
 (NB: If you tick the box to pay by card then you can only pay using a bank card) Your chosen goodybag should be added to your account as 'Active' or 'Queued' within a few seconds of the transaction being confirmed.
 Notes You must turn OFF recurring goodybags before buying a goodybag from credit.
 You cannot buy a goodybag if you already have one queued.
 The option to exchange airtime credit for a goodybag will not appear under the following circumstances, (as these options require payment via debit or credit card): You do not have enough airtime credit to pay for the goodybag you've selected; or You add additional credit, to your basket; or You set your goodybag to recur.
 Handy Links Guide to top-up Guide to topping up with a voucher Top up another giffgaff account Back to top